 The job can be seasonal, meaning that workers probably will have to find other work during the rest of the year.

 Projections of Employment

-In California, the number of Industrial Truck and Tractor Operators is expected to grow slower than average growth rate for all occupations.
-Jobs for Industrial Truck and Tractor Operators are expected to increase by 7.6 percent, or 4,200 jobs between 2012 and 2022.
+In California, the number of Industrial Truck and Tractor Operators is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Industrial Truck and Tractor Operators are expected to increase by 15.8 percent, or 9,500 jobs between 2014 and 2024.